 Improved planting and greater separation is now proposed along the access road to Bent House Farm and this is welcome as far as it goes, but is as narrow as 7 metres in places whereas a 20 metre deep woodland buffer is proposed further east; similar protection should be provided for Bent House Farm.
-To achieve this, a small reduction in the number of dwellings to be accommodated on the site may well be necessary, but the outline approval is for up to 500 dwellings on Site H6.
-This recognises that an outline application cannot test whether or not the requirements of Policy 5 can actually be met if 500 houses are attempted on land allocated for 420 houses.
+To achieve this, a small reduction in the number of dwellings to be accommodated on the site may well be necessary; CDP Policy 5 provides for up to 390 houses on this part of Site H6 but the current application is for 470.
+It is clear that the root of the problem is that too many houses are being proposed, squeezing out the generous and imaginative layout with plentiful green spaces and trees that should be offered, and denying Bent House Farm the effective buffer that Policy 5(n) promises.